Pressio/pressio/docs/pages/getstarted/build_and_install.md

-# Dependencies and Installation
+# Installation and Dependencies

 @m_class{m-block m-info}

-@par What does this page cover?
+@par What is this page about?
 This page describes the dependencies of `pressio` and its installation process.
-By the end, you should be able to get pressio, install it, and point to the installed headers from your application.
+By the end, you should be able to clone pressio, install it, and point to the installed headers from your application.
-@endparblock

 @m_class{m-block m-info}

-@par Overview
-`pressio` is header-only, so to use it one does not need to precompile it into a library and linking to it.
+@parblock `pressio` is header-only, so to use it one does not need to precompile it into a library and linking to it.
 However, since we use preprocessor directives to conditionally enable/disable code based on target third-party libraries,